alibaba/bifrostui/packages/bui-core/src/SwipeAction/index.en-US.md

 ---
 group: Feedback
-name: SwipeAction
+name: SwipeAction Swipe Action
 ---

-# SwipeAction
+# SwipeAction Swipe Action

-Commonly used for gestures such as swipe-to-delete.
+Commonly used for gestures such as deleting cells by swiping left or right.

 ## When to Use

-Use to reveal hidden menu functions through swipe actions.
+Use swipe actions to display hidden function menus.

-## Code Examples
+## Code Demo

 ### Basic Usage